School of Earth and Environmental Sciences

 Palaeoecology of the Crato lagoon, Araripe Basin, N. E. Brazil

 The Crato Formation conservation Lagerstätte is one of the most productive sites for Gonwanan insects and pterosaurs.
-Currently investigating the extent of fossil bearing horizons, facies relationships of its members and distribution of taxa geographically and temporally.
+Currently we are investigating the extent of fossil-bearing horizons, facies relationships of its members and distribution of taxa both geographically and temporally.
+We are also examining mechanisms of preservation of the insects.

 Trophic structure of marine mudrock sequences